wiorz/CSI_1430_Gp_Proj/README.md

 Github Desktop General Usage Guide:

 Creating new branch from master:
+1. Clone repository
-1. Created your branch first, name it whatever you like.
+2. Create your branch first, name it whatever you like.
-2. Switch over to your branch.
+3. Switch over to your branch.
+4. (Optional, if you just clone from a fresh master, no need to pull)
-3. Pull from master.
+Pull from master.
-4. Work on your branch.
+5. Work on your branch.

 Merging your branch into master:
 1. Commit your work, remember to comment usage messages.